Dountill/7dtd-undead-legacy-a20-modpack/README.md

-# 7 Days To Die - Undead Legacy - Alpha 20 - Modcpack
+# 7 Days To Die - Undead Legacy - Alpha 20 - Modpack
 The mods we use on our Survival Gaming Nederland server.

 ### Want to join us?
 Check [our Discord](https://discord.gg/C5z598878q) for more information and access